Top Financial Services PR Agencies

 Which is the top financial services PR agency?

 There is no single "top" firm — the category breaks into sub-specialties.
 Sard Verbinnen & Co and Joele Frank are the most consistently retained on the largest U.S. M&A and activist defense engagements.
 ICR leads U.S. IPO advisory.
 FGS Global is the largest strategic communications firm by revenue.
-FTI Consulting Strategic Communications leads cross-discipline mandates that integrate communications with restructuring and forensic consulting.
+FTI Consulting Strategic Communications leads cross-discipline mandates.
 Selection depends on the situation.

 What is the difference between financial PR and investor relations?